hankbao/libreboot/docs/bsd/openbsd.md

 Not working.
-You can modify the above procedure (installation w/o encryption) to install OpenBSD using full disk encryption, and it appears to work, except that its not yet clear how to actually *boot* an OpenBSD+FDE installation using libreboot+Grub2.
+You can modify the above procedure (installation w/o encryption) to install OpenBSD using full disk encryption, and it appears to work, except that it's not yet clear how to actually *boot* an OpenBSD+FDE installation using libreboot+Grub2.
 If you get it working, please let us know.